-The staff is trained to recognize signs of child abuse and neglect.
+7.12.2 Signs of Child Abuse and Neglect: The staff is trained to recognize signs of child abuse and neglect.
 They know the laws and procedures for reporting to the appropriate agency.
 All communications with authorities are documented and placed in a confidential file.
 The Merkos overall policy published in "Guidelines for schools: The Safety of our children:, serves as the foundation of schools policies.
 In addition, the director is in contact with a halachic authority and relevant Jewish family service agencies to determine the best procedure for adhering to reporting requirements while protecting the privacy of families and ensuring the most favorable outcome for children and their families.

-· Describe how the Merkos policy is implemented.
+§ Describe how the Merkos policy is implemented.
 New staff members are trained to recognize signs of child abuse/child neglect, how such abuse and neglect are reported, and how the information is kept confidential.
 Include a copy of any requirements of civil authorities.

-Staff members are trained in recognizing signs of child abuse/child neglect, and a reporting process to the appropriate agency is in place.
+§ Standard met: Staff members are trained in recognizing signs of child abuse/child neglect, and a reporting process to the appropriate agency is in place.
 All communications regarding reports are kept in a confidential file.
 The school is able to refer to a halachic authority for instruction on how best to comply with state requirements.

-One or more of the following are true: Staff members are not trained in recognizing signs of child abuse/child neglect, there is not an official process in place for reporting such abuse and neglect to the appropriate agency, and reports are not kept in a confidential file, or school has no plan in place for contact with a halachic authority experienced in these matters.
+§ Standard not met: One or more of the following are true: Staff members are not trained in recognizing signs of child abuse/child neglect, there is not an official process in place for reporting such abuse and neglect to the appropriate agency, and reports are not kept in a confidential file, or school has no plan in place for contact with a halachic authority experienced in these matters.